de Branges spaces on compact Riemann surfaces and a Beurling-Lax type theorem: Subspaces of a and a version of Beurling's Theorem

-Before turning to the main theorem, let us recall the definition of dividing--type functions on a compact real Riemann surfaces. \begin{definition} A real meromorphic function $y$ on a compact real Riemann surface $X$ is of {\it dividing type} if $u \in X_{\mathbb R}$ if and only if $y(u) \in {\mathbb R}$. \end{definition} A known result regarding functions of dividing type is presented below.
-However, we note that only the first part is used in the sequel. \begin{lem}[{\cite{MR0021108,ahlfors}, \cite{MR1072300,MR1070485} and \cite[Proposition 5.2]{shamovich2014livsic}}] Let $y$ be a dividing function on $X$.
+Before turning to the main theorem, let us recall the definition of dividing functions on a compact real Riemann surface. \begin{definition} A real meromorphic function $y$ on a compact real Riemann surface $X$ is {\it dividing} if $u \in X_{\mathbb R}$ if and only if $y(u) \in {\mathbb R}$. \end{definition} It is easy to see that if $y$ is a dividing function on a compact real Riemann surface $X$, then $X$ is of dividing type and $y$ maps $X_+$ onto either the upper or the lower half-plane; we will always assume that $y(X_+)={\mathbb C}_+$.
+A known result regarding dividing functions is presented below.
+However, we note that only the first part is used in the sequel. \begin{proposition}[{\cite{MR0021108,ahlfors}, \cite{MR1072300,MR1070485} and \cite[Proposition 5.2]{shamovich2014livsic}}] Let $y$ be a dividing function on $X$.
 Then $y$ has only real simple poles and simple zeros and its residues at the poles, with respect to a real local coordinate with positive orientation, are negative.
-Conversely, if $X$ is dividing and $y$ is a real meromorphic function on $X$ with simple real poles and negative residues with respect to positive real local coordinate, then $y$ is dividing. \end{lem} We now turn to state the first version of Beurling's theorem on finite bordered Riemann surfaces. \begin{theorem}[Finite bordered Riemann surface version to Beurling's Theorem] Let $S$ be a finite bordered Riemann surface and let $X$ be its double.
-Let $H^2_{\widetilde{\zeta}}$ be the Hardy space on $X_+$ corresponding to $\widetilde{\zeta} \in T_0$ and let $y_1$ and $y_2$ be real meromorphic functions in $X$ of dividing type generating $\mathcal M (X)$.
-Furthermore, assume that for $\mathcal H \subseteq H^2_{\widetilde{\zeta}}$ the following conditions hold: \begin{enumerate} \item $\mathcal H$ is a closed subspace of $H^2_{\widetilde{\zeta}}$ and is invariant under the multiplication operators $\mathcal{M}_{\frac{1}{y_1(u)-\overline{\alpha}}}$ and $\mathcal{M}_{\frac{1}{y_2(u)-\overline{\alpha}}}$ for every $\alpha \in \mathbb C_+$. \item The elements of $\mathcal H^{\perp}$ (the orthogonal complement of $\mathcal H$) have analytic extensions with bounded point evaluations in a connected neighborhood of the poles of $y_1$ and $y_2$ and of the pre-images of the singular points of $C$ (the projective curve with coordinates $y_1$ and $y_2$). \end{enumerate} Then $\mathcal H$ is of the form
+Conversely, if $X$ is of dividing type and $y$ is a real meromorphic function on $X$ with simple real poles and negative residues with respect to positive real local coordinate, then $y$ is dividing. \end{proposition}

+For more information about dividing functions, see also \cite{gabard2012ahlfors}.
+In particular, for any compact Riemann surface $X$ of dividing type, there always exists a pair of dividing functions that generates $\mathcal{M}(X)$, see also \cite{kummer2015real} for a far reaching high dimensional generalization.